shriyanyamali/JurisMercatus/README.md

 ## Features

+* A decade of cases
+  - A database with every market definition from the last 10 years.
+* Cross platform
+  - Works on Windows, macOS and Linux.
-- 4000+ market definitions
+* 4000+ market definitions
-- 600 unique cases
+* 600 unique cases
-- Natural Language Search
+* 100% Free
+* Ready and easy to use
+* Complete access to full database and code
+* Natural language search
+* Live preview
 ## Live Demo

 Try it out in your browser (no sign‑up needed):